Cincinnati Reds: Contemporary era (2003–present)

 Following six consecutive losses to close out the 2013 season, including a loss to the Pittsburgh Pirates at PNC Park in the National League wild-card playoff game, the Reds decided to fire Dusty Baker.
 During his six years as manager, Baker led the Reds to the playoff three times; however, they never advanced beyond the first round.

 On October 22, 2013, the Reds hired pitching coach Bryan Price to replace Baker as manager.
 Under Price, the Reds were led by pitchers Johnny Cueto and the hard-throwing Aroldis Chapman.
 The offense was led by All-Star third baseman Todd Frazier, Joey Votto and Brandon Phillips, but although they had plenty of star power, the Reds never got off to a good start and ended the season in lowly fourth place in the division to go along with a 76–86 record.
 During the offseason, the Reds traded pitchers Alfredo Simón to the Tigers and Mat Latos to the Marlins.
 In return, they acquired young talents such as Eugenio Suárez and Anthony DeSclafani.
 They also acquired veteran slugger Marlon Byrd from the Phillies to play left field.

 The Reds' 2015 season wasn't much better, as they finished with the second-worst record in the league at 64–98, their worst finish since 1982.
 The Reds were forced to trade star pitchers Johnny Cueto and Mike Leake to the Kansas City Royals and San Francisco Giants, respectively, receiving minor league pitching prospects for both.
 Shortly after the season's end, the Reds traded Home Run Derby champion Todd Frazier to the Chicago White Sox and closing pitcher Aroldis Chapman to the New York Yankees.

 In 2016, the Reds broke the then-record for home runs allowed during a single season, The Reds held this record until the 2019 season when it was broken by the Baltimore Orioles.
 The previous record holder was the 1996 Detroit Tigers with 241 home runs yielded to opposing teams.
-The Reds went 68–94 and again were one of the worst teams in the MLB.
+The Reds went 68–94 and again were one of the worst teams in MLB.
 The Reds traded outfielder Jay Bruce to the Mets just before the July 31 non-waiver trade deadline in exchange for two prospects: infielder Dilson Herrera and pitcher Max Wotell.
 During the offseason, the Reds traded Brandon Phillips to the Atlanta Braves in exchange for two minor league pitchers.

 On September 25, 2020, the Reds earned their first postseason berth since 2013, ultimately earning the seventh seed in the expanded 2020 playoffs.
 The 2020 season had been shortened to 60 games as a result of the COVID-19 pandemic.
 The Reds lost their first-round series against the Atlanta Braves two games to none.

 The Reds finished the 2021 season with a record of 83–79, good for third in the NL Central.